 Through its first nine games, two topics seem invariably linked to the Gonzaga men’s basketball team: its meat-grinder schedule and 3-point defense.

-The Bulldogs obviously can’t do anything about the schedule at this point, but they hope to do a better job defending the 3-point arc.
-The schedule softens a bit during Finals Week with Lewis-Clark State College (7-2) visiting GU at the McCarthey Athletic Center Thursday night.
+The Bulldogs can’t do anything about the schedule at this point, but they hope to do a better job defending the 3-point arc.
+The schedule softens a bit during finals week with Lewis-Clark State College (7-2) visiting GU at the McCarthey Athletic Center tonight.

-Gonzaga (4-5) has faced and lost to four ranked opponents with a combined record of 39-3.
+Gonzaga (4-5) has faced and lost to four ranked opponents who had a combined record of 39-3.
 The Bulldogs’ fifth loss was to Washington State, which is receiving votes in both polls.
 Add in WSU’s 7-1 mark, and the combined record is 46-4.

 Gonzaga tangles with No. 9 Baylor (7-0) in Dallas on Saturday.
 By this weekend, GU will have faced Nos.
 6, 9, 11, 12 and 24 in the current AP rankings.

 “It’s nice to have a game at home (tonight), it’s nice to have a game not against a Top 10, Top 20 opponent,” head coach Mark Few said.
 “Nobody in college basketball has played a schedule even close to ours right now.
 I think our players need to understand that, our coaches do and our fans do, bottom line.”

 The surprise addition in late July of San Diego State as a preliminary round matchup of the CBE Classic dialed up the difficulty level.
 Few said the event promoter is a personal friend, but “it wasn’t what we signed up for.”